-When I came to Dallas to this heat, I lived three months out of a year.
+When I came to Dallas to this heat, I shut down three months out of a year.
 I don’t embrace it gracefully.
 I’m mad.
 I’m complaining.
 I’m going to show the weather that it can’t take me like that.
 Even though it’s 99 degrees, I’m going to open my windows and the door because I want some natural air to come in, although there’s none.
 I’m going to sit outside and sweat and drink my coffee because I like to sit outside.
 I do not like the summer here in Texas.
 I’m sorry.
 I don’t like it.

+That’s true.
 Try to avoid it or try to run from it.
-My husband, one of our buckets is that we love living in Dallas, but we want to live somewhere three months out of a year instead of embracing it.
-You even mentioned, you said that you admire people that embrace the winter, even though you don’t like it when you embrace the season that you’re in, if we talk about the natural form, if we go into summer, we have to peel off the clothes.
+My husband, one of our buckets is that we love living in Dallas, but we want to live somewhere else three months out of a year instead of embracing it.
+You even mentioned, you said that you admire people that embrace the winter, even though you don’t like it.
+When you embrace the season that you’re in, if we talk about the natural form, if we go into summer, we have to peel off the clothes.
 If we step outside in a storm, we have to take our umbrella and put on a coat.
 That’s the same when you have your life season.
 Sometimes people get stuck and think where they are now, that this is the all-in.
 What are your thoughts on that, Deedra?

 You don’t have to be all in.
 You just like one thing in it.
 I’m like a chameleon when it comes to that.
 When it comes to winter, I don’t like the cold, but I love coats.
 I love hats and gloves.
-As a treat, I get cute gloves and a cute coat and wear.
-I’m rocking it.
+As a treat, I get cute gloves and a cute coat and I’m rocking it.
 A hat and a cute scarf, and I am Chilly Willy, and I may not even go outside.
 To that point, which is funny, I love summer, but I hate the heat.When a season comes, you don't have to be all in.
 You just have to like one thing in it.
 Click To Tweet

 I say this because I’m preaching to the choir.
 I’ll give a message, and the message is coming back.
 I love to be transparent and speak about my own life and share what’s going on in my life.
 The last few years have been like a tornado or more like the environment.
 There have been days when we wake up, and it feels like it’s summer.
 You put on your summer clothes, and the next day it feels like it’s winter, and you put on your winter clothes.
 That’s how life has been prior to the pandemic and during the pandemic.
 There’s a time for everything, how we embrace it, how we choose to embrace it, and how we choose to live through it.
 We had a meeting, and there was a group of ladies.
 We were talking.